Lars Gillis

 Reconstruction painting for the book "Jan-Erik Nilsson: Food on-board Swedish East Indiamen (MS)".

-Painting in acrylic on canvas, by Gillis Larsson.
+Painting in acrylic on canvas, by Lars 'Gillis' Larsson

-One of the things that captivated the imaginations of the visitors was to listen to how the crew lived on-board, and how live animals in great numbers needed to be kept on-board - together with the sailors - to provide fresh eggs, milk and eventually meat.
-When this was painted the keel was just barely laid out and there were no way to really know how the ship would look inside.
-But Gillis could help.
+One of the things that captivated the imaginations of the visitors was to listen to how the crew lived on-board, and how live farm animals in large numbers were kept on-board together with the sailors, to provide fresh eggs, milk and to eventually be eaten along the road.
+When this picture was painted the keel was just barely laid out and there were no way to really know how the ship would look inside.
+But Lars Gillis could help.
 It eventually turned out to be remarkable correct.
+Lars was personally very proud of this picture that indeed turned out very well, but was also half ashamed that he taken some artistic liberties in that in reality the live stock was kept in the middle of the ships hull as in barnyard style, and not near a canon port like this, however, I still think it communicates the general idea very well.

 The East Indiaman Gotheborg III under sail

 This painting was used on the cover of the Gothenburg Post Issue 4, August 1996.
-The printing and distribution of this 16 page newspaper in 360,000 copies along with the regular GP newspaper, was a sponsorship effort from GP, at that time one of the absolutely most important sponsors of the project.
-I wouldn't say that we had unlimited access to as many ads that we wanted but, almost.
+The layout and printing costs and distribution of this 16 page newspaper in 360,000 copies along with the regular GP newspaper, was a sponsorship effort from GP, at that time one of the most important sponsors of the project.
+In practice we had unlimited access to as many and as large ads that we wanted, in GP.

-Project conceptualization as it appeared here in full, editor and main contributor of the texts was Jan-Erik Nilsson, photographer Sten Zachrisson whom I traveled around with for a week, to take all pictures we needed for this magazine.
+Project conceptualization as it appeared here in full, editor and author of most of the texts was me, Jan-Erik Nilsson.
+The photographer Sten Zachrisson, whom I traveled around with for a week, took take all pictures we needed for this magazine.

-With this, the popularity of the project and the support from the common population in Gothenburg now reached the proportions that if you said you worked for the project and needed to go to the shipyard area, a taxi driver would send you there for free.
+With this, the popularity of the project and the support from the common population in Gothenburg now reached the proportions of a 'ship craze'.
+If you said you worked for the 'project' and needed to go to the shipyard area, a taxi driver would send you there for free.
 (I experienced this myself from a driver who had no idea about who I was.)
 The commitment and the volunteers free work towards something as impossible as this, had captured the hearts of the people and everybody wanted to give a hand.
 Still the large sponsors were biding their time and only a few had committed to some support, mostly in the form of products.

 Cooking on board